-Eintracht Frankfurt are currently the most in-form team in Europe's top five leagues, leading fellow Bundesliga club Borussia Dortmund, as well as the likes of Manchester City, Arsenal and Paris Saint-Germain.
+Eintracht Frankfurt are currently the most in-form team in Europe's top five leagues, leading fellow Bundesliga club Borussia Dortmund, as well as the likes of Manchester City, Juventus and Paris Saint-Germain.

-The Eagles are soaring high in Frankfurt right now with five competitive wins in a row a better record than reigning English Premier League champions Man City and French counterparts PSG.
-It’s seen them collect the maximum 15 points from their last three Bundesliga matches and last two in the UEFA Europa League.
+The Eagles are soaring high in Frankfurt right now with nine competitive wins in their last 10 matches, a better record than reigning English Premier League champions Man City and French counterparts PSG.
+It’s also seen them collect the maximum 15 points from each of their five matches in the UEFA Europa League.

-Bundesliga leaders Dortmund also boast a maximum haul in that time, likewise scoring 19 goals in those five matches, but Adi Hütter's men claim the honour of Europe's form side with just four goals conceded to BVB’s five for a goal difference of +15.
-Arsenal of the Premier League have won their last five, but with fewer goals scored and a worse goal difference (+12).
+Bundesliga leaders Dortmund boast a near-maximum haul in that time, scoring 23 goals in those 10 matches matches, but Adi Hütter's men claim the honour of Europe's form side with just seven goals conceded to BVB’s twelve for a goal difference of +25.
+Manchester City of the Premier League are two points worse off, having won eight of their last 10, with the same number of goals scored.

 Frankfurt scoring for fun